andrei-dragan/fundamentals-of-programming-assignment5/README.md

 - Implementation must employ layered architecture and classes
 - Have at least 20 procedurally generated items in your application at startup
 - Provide specification and tests for all non-UI classes and methods for the first functionality
-- Implement and use your own exception classes.
+- Implement and use your own exception classes
 - Implement **PyUnit test cases**
 - 95% unit test code coverage for all modules except the UI (use *PyCharm Professional*, the *[coverage](https://coverage.readthedocs.io/en/coverage-5.3/)* or other modules)
+- implement persistent storage for all entities using file-based repositories
+- implement a `settings.properties` file to configure your application

 ## Problem Statement
 ### Students Register Management